ukri-bench/ukri-bench.github.io/content/_index.md

   - block: hero
     content:
       title: UKRI Living Benchmarks
-      text: We are developing open source benchmarks to support the procurement of future supercomputers
+      text: We are developing open source benchmarks and building skills to support the procurement of future supercomputers
       primary_action:
         text: See the benchmarks
         url: https://github.com/ukri-bench/